 In April 2014, the Baylor Environmental Health Service opened its first Environmental Health Clinic.
 This clinic, for children up to 18 years of age, is located at the Harris Health Pediatric and Adolescent Health Center - Pasadena.
-This fully staffed clinic sees patients every Tuesday morning, focusing primarily on children with elevated blood lead levels or poorly controlled asthma.
+This fully staffed clinic sees patients every other Tuesday morning, focusing primarily on children with elevated blood lead levels or poorly controlled asthma.
 To refer a pediatric patient to the EHC at PAHC, please refer to our Guide for Referring Patients to the BCM Environmental Health Clinic and send us—by email or fax, a completed referral form.
 For physicians within the Harris Health System, referrals can be made electronically through Epic (PA Environmental Health Clinic, Pediatrics, Pasadena).

 The Baylor Environmental Health Clinics provide comprehensive environmental health assessment and management services for individuals suffering adverse health effects due to or exacerbated by environmental exposures, with an initial focus on poorly controlled asthma.
 Services include:

 Case Management and Follow up.
-EHS staff will help patients and their families improve housing conditions and access services they may need.
+EHS staff help patients and their families improve housing conditions and access services they may need.
 Families may be referred to government agencies for additional information and assistance.
-Action plans will also address continued medical management, including follow-up and communication with the patient's primary care or specialty provider and school nurse (if appropriate).
+Action plans also address continued medical management, including follow-up and communication with the patient's primary care or specialty provider and school nurse (if appropriate).